gustafnk/microservice-websites/index.md

   });
 ```

 For small sites, this can be enough.
-But for larger sites, this type of code will introduce coupling, since we now have JavaScript code that introduces coupling between the 'add to shopping cart’ forms and the shopping cart itself.
+But for larger sites, this type of code will introduce coupling, since we now have JavaScript code that introduces coupling between the 'add to shopping cart' forms and the shopping cart itself.
 How can we remove this coupling?

 If the server detects that AJAX was used to submit the form, it can return something else than a redirect response.
 Instead, it can return a list of *events* that some client-side infrastructure should process.
 In node/express, like this: